 Big Life Foundation was founded by photographer Nick Brandt & conservationist Richard Bonham in September 2010.

-Big Life is the only organization in East Africa with co-ordinated cross-border anti-poaching operations.
+Big Life was the first organization in East Africa with co-ordinated cross-border anti-poaching operations.

 Recognizing that sustainable conservation can only be achieved through a community-based collaborative approach, Big Life uses innovative conservation strategies to address the greatest threats, reduce the loss of wildlife to poaching, defeat the ivory trade, mitigate human-wildlife conflict, protect the great predators, and manage scarce and fragile natural resources.

 Big Life’s vision is to take the successful holistic conservation model in the Amboseli-Tsavo ecosystem and replicate it across the African continent.

 “Thanks to BIG LIFE, it is wonderful that Amboseli is more secure, and now one of the few places in Kenya where killing of elephants for ivory is not out of hand.”